notaryproject/notary/docs/getting_started.md

 Note that each row in the status has a number associated with it, found in the first column.
 This number can be used to remove individual changes from the changelist if they are no longer desired.
-This is done using the `reset` command and its `--unstage` flag:
+This is done using the `reset` command:

 ```
 $ notary -d ~/.docker/trust status docker.io/library/alpine